Archery GB: Role

-Archery GB is the largest governing organisation of target archery, field archery, flight and clout archery in the United Kingdom; the society is in management of the Olympic and Paralympic World Class programmes funded by UK Sport.
+Archery GB is the largest governing organisation of target archery, field archery, 3D archery, flight and clout archery in the United Kingdom; the society is in management of the Olympic and Paralympic World Class programmes funded by UK Sport.

 The society is responsible for over 750 clubs and 32,000 registered members across the UK, all of whom may receive the magazine Archery UK twice a year, included in their affiliation.
 It also organises its own national tournaments such as the National Tour and is responsible for training coaches and judges, as well as ensuring affiliated clubs are covered by their public liability insurance policy.
 These costs are partly covered by affiliation fees, which all club members pay, both to county and regional associations and Archery GB itself.

 History

 The first Grand National Archery Meeting was held on the Knavesmire at York in 1843 but the Grand National Archery Society (later Archery GB) itself was not founded until 1861, when it met at the Adelphi Hotel in Liverpool.
 It confined its early activities to organising the Annual National Championships, being at that time just one of many archery Societies; and it did not become the governing body for the UK until much later.

 Three older and historically important societies – all of which survive today – were the Royal Toxophilites (founded in 1781), the Woodmen of Arden (founded in 1785), and the Royal Company of Archers (founded in 1676).
 They are independent of the GNAS, although some members may belong to both.

 With archery now firmly established in the Olympics, GNAS/Archery GB has seen many international successes and British archers have won a total of 4 medals since the restoration of the sport in the 1972 Olympic Games.